-The good news?
-We've all got the perfect canvass to start with.
-The beauty of a barely-there face is that all it takes is a minimal amount of product (we promise!) to achieve a flattering end result.
-Whether it's picking up the best foundation for your skin type or switching out from a powder to a cream blush instead, nailing that no-makeup makeup vibe is all about the best products and the right techniques—and tying together both, ideally, all in 10 minutes or less.
+The beauty of a barely-there face is that it only takes a minimal amount of great product to achieve a flattering end result.
+Whether it's picking up the best foundation for your skin type or switching from a powder to the best cream blush, nailing that no-makeup makeup vibe is all about the best products and the right techniques—then tying both together, ideally in ten minutes or less.

-From glowing skin to super-full eyebrows, we've pulled together the top natural makeup looks and star products we're loving at the moment, as well as a few expert tips to ace the YSBB face in a flash.
+How could you resist?
+From glowing skin to fluffy eyebrows, we've pulled together our top natural makeup looks and the star products you need to achieve them, as well as a few expert tips to ace your technique.

 How to achieve natural makeup looks

 - See-through skin: The first thing you notice with an au naturel look?
-How fresh and "undone" the complexion is.
-Sticking to lighter-wear foundations or even just tinted moisturizer can be a smart choice.
+How fresh the complexion is.
+Sticking to lighter-wear foundations or even just tinted moisturizer with concealer where needed can be a smarter choice than a heavy base.

-- Brushed-up brows: Visible texture with brows is that sweet spot between groomed and natural.
-The trend currently favored by models-off-duty and purveyors of no-makeup makeup everywhere, these boyish brows tend to have a bit of a thicker, bushier quality to them easily faked by brushing them up after filling them in.
+- Brushed-up brows: The ideal texture with brows is that sweet spot between groomed and natural.
+The trend currently favored by purveyors of no-makeup makeup everywhere is boyish brows, which tend to have a thicker, bushier quality to them easily faked by brushing the brows up after filling them in.

-- Monochromatic color: Playing within the same color family (roses with pinks, peaches with corals, bricks with nudes) for lips and cheeks gives a clean, pulled-together vibe and bonus, can even lend a faux tan effect—just the thing when gunning for a just-spent-a few-days-in-St. Barths glow.
+- Monochromatic color: Playing within the same color family (roses with pinks, peaches with corals, bricks with nudes) for lips and cheeks gives a clean, pulled-together vibe, and makes life easier as you can double up products.

 1. Sheer foundation